 Estimated time to read: 3 minutes

-"Do Not Disturb" mode grants the ability for both Relay users and app users to put the Relay in a state where unwanted audio cues, messages, and accidental button presses will no longer be a concern.
+"Do Not Disturb" mode grants the ability for both Relay device users and Account Owners and Admins to put the Relay in a state where unwanted audio cues, messages, and accidental button presses will no longer be a concern.

 Enabling and Disabling Do Not Disturb mode from the app: